paulorobertoalmeida/tailwind-react/README.md

-# Deconstructing a Tailwind project to use the library
+# Deconstructing a Tailwind project to learn how to use the library

 Pixabay Image Gallery - React & Tailwind CSS